w3c/w3c-website-redesign-documentation/_posts/2021-06-08-building-the-main-navigation.md

 ## Version 4

-Cut down number of items listed.
-Only two levels of links provided rather than three.

-Focus on improving visual styling of desktop dropdown.
-Make link to landing page clearer.
-Addition of intro text snippet (hidden on mobile to save space) explaining the sort of content linked to from the dropdown.

-Improved navigation toggle functionality thanks to Adrian Roselli's article about [disclosure widgets](https://adrianroselli.com/2020/05/disclosure-widgets.html).
-Was able to trim CSS and JS by dropping aria-hidden.
+The biggest change for the [fourth prototype](https://w3c-dev.studio24.dev/navigation-v4/index.html) was a reduction in the number of items included in the navigation.
+There are now just two levels of navigation, and the second level will contain a curated selection of links to different regions.
+This makes the dropdown far easier to scan on large screens.

+Some design tweaks were made, to help make the link to the landing page clearer, and a snippet of text has been added to the large version of the dropdown to explain the nature of the linked content it contains.
+This is hidden on small screens to save space.
+Where the landing page link is repeated after this text, I have used the approach outlined by Sara Soueidan to [optimize the keyboard navigation](https://www.sarasoueidan.com/blog/keyboard-friendlier-article-listings/).

+### Revisiting SVGs

+I reviewed my use of inline SVGs in the prototypes and made a couple of different choices:

+1. In some places it made more sense replace an inline SVG with an image using an SVG `src`, so that the files are cached - the W3C logo, for example.
-Changed technique for SVGs to make use of `<use>` element to make the markup less verbose.
-Results in an additional http request for the file, but the file is cached.
+2. In the navigation (and some other areas) I have made use of the `<use>` element to [link to a `<symbol>` within an external SVG file](https://css-tricks.com/svg-use-with-external-reference-take-2/).
+This does make the markup a bit less verbose, and that SVG file will again be cached.

+### Cutting out some ARIA

+In the earlier prototypes I was using `aria-expanded` on the triggers for the off-canvas navigation and dropdowns, and `aria-hidden` on the target of those triggers.
+I then learned from Adrian Roselli's article about [disclosure widgets](https://adrianroselli.com/2020/05/disclosure-widgets.html) that just using `aria-expanded` was enough.
+This meant that I could trim back both the CSS and the JavaScript!
+It was also a good reminder of the [first rule of ARIA](https://www.deque.com/blog/top-5-rules-of-aria/)

+## Summary

 ## References